 Collocating, integrating hardware and data, and integrating applications are all necessary steps toward building a truly adaptive infrastructure.
-Pulling together IT centers across a network and implementing storage area networks to create a single set of resources helps you move to the IT utility you need-to access capacity on demand, employ flexible technology, operate in a highly automated environment, and execute in real time.
+Pulling together IT centers across a network and implementing storage area networks to create a single set of resources helps you move to the IT utility you need to access capacity on demand, employ flexible technology, operate in a highly automated environment, and execute in real time.

-IT utility capitalizes on three components of an adaptive infrastructure
+IT utility capitalizes on three key elements of an adaptive infrastructure

-The first key element to help you achieve IT utility involves combining technologies, products, services, and solutions to deliver and support a continuously available environment-ensuring the stability and efficiency of your business in the face of change.
+The first key element in achieving IT utility involves combining technologies, products, services, and solutions to deliver and support a continuously available environment-ensuring the stability and efficiency of your business in the face of change.
 You maintain service levels while you reduce costs.

 Syntellect's Hosted Services Group (HSG) uses HP servers to host application services for virtual customer interaction networks that combine Internet, data, fax, and telephone to process customer bills, customer calls, customer orders, and inquiries.
 To help maintain high availability of their solution, HSG has contracted with HP Services for Critical Systems Support (CSS).
-For failover protection at a server level, HSG's two HP servers are clustered with HP MC/Serviceguard, as well as with two HP 9000 servers.
-If a server goes down, HSG can still count on high reliability.
+To ensure fail-over protection at a server level, HSG's two HP server rp5400 are clustered with HP MC/Serviceguard, as well as two HP 9000 K-Class servers.
+If a server goes down, they can count on high reliability.

 The second key element is the ability to match resource capacity to service demands in real time.
-This requires dynamic control and scalability in servers and storage, coupled with services and software, as well as managed services, all to ensure you won't run short of capacity or pay more than necessary for the right amount of resources when you need them.
-With HP's Instant Capacity on Demand (iCOD), or when demand increases, iCOD instantly ignites CPUs to add capacity to your service environments.
+This requires dynamic control and scalability in servers and storage that couple with services and software, as well as managed services, all to ensure you won't run short of capacity or pay more than necessary for the right amount of resources at the right time.
+With HP's Instant Capacity on Demand, or iCOD, when demand increases, iCOD instantly ignites CPUs to add capacity to your service environments.